-Trump Dropped Christie Over Cell Phone Germs, or Maybe All the Other Problems
+Trump Dropped Christie Over Cell-Phone Germs, or Maybe All the Other Problems

 It’s a bit hard to believe that the phone incident, and not putting Jared Kushner’s dad in jail, is what ultimately cost Christie his job in the Trump administration.

 The Christie camp is already denying the story.
 “The account in the book is complete fiction,” Christie spokesman Brian Murray told the Daily Beast.
 “Governor Christie never spoke to President Obama on election night nor did he make any arrangements for any phone call from The White House to be placed on his cell phone for the President-elect.
 Finally, he had no conversation on election night as was relayed in this book with the President-elect.
-The author should be ashamed of himself in passing off this account as true—it is fiction.”
+The author should be ashamed of himself in passing off this account as true — it is fiction.”

-Whatever the root of their conflict, eventually Christie and Trump patched things up – at least, enough that Trump was willing to invite the governor to the White House and order him to eat meatloaf.
+Whatever the root of their conflict, eventually Christie and Trump patched things up — at least enough that Trump was willing to invite the governor to the White House and order him to eat meatloaf.

 Comments